Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Leonay has a median taxpayer income of $69,266 and an average income of $80,570 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Leonay has a median taxpayer income of $69,266 and an average income of $80,570 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 Nationally, this is extremely high compared to Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $75,403 (median) and $87,709 (average) as of September 2025.
-Census data shows that household, family and personal incomes in Leonay rank highly nationally, between the 82nd and 90th percentiles.
+Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates for Leonay would be approximately $75,403 (median) and $87,709 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Leonay all rank highly nationally, between the 82nd and 90th percentiles.
 Income analysis reveals that 30.4% of the population (819 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader trends across the broader area showing 30.9% in the same category.
 Economic strength is evident through 41.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 87.5% of their income, indicating strong purchasing power.
+After housing costs, residents retain 87.5% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income